Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

       * Both close together and far apart (allowing movement between)
   * [x] Stop the robot seeing through walls
   * [ ] Handle case if point is inaccessible due to an obstacle covering, surrounding or blocking
+  * [ ] Combine with route mapping - if off course and no obstacles, move back to route.

 # Examples